polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/rust-basics.md

 T::AccountId;
 ```

-The generic type is only assigned a specific type in the context of the runtime implementation.
+The generic type is only assigned a concrete type for a specific runtime implementation.
 For example, the `AccountId` type remains a generic type until the runtime implementation of `frame_system::Config` where `AccountId` is specified as:

 ```rust